 Because of their flammability, HCs are subject to international safety guidelines and legislation.
 Their use is limited to a per‐system charge of no more than 150 grams – though within Europe this can be legally exceeded under certain optimum conditions.
 All manufacturers of HC systems must follow equipment safety guidelines, and service personnel must understand and comply with specified safe handling procedures.
 Safety legislation demands leakage-simulation testing, and strict specifications govern the sealing of electrical components in the vicinity of HC flows.
 Furthermore, many common domestic and commercial appliances, such as domestic fridges and freezers, heat pumps, commercial refrigerators, and motor compressors are subject to international safety directives.

 Flammable Refrigerants R600a and R290

 R600a and R290 are hydrocarbons.
-These refrigerants are flammable and are only allowed for use in appliances which fulfil the requirements laid down in the latest revision of EN/IEC 60335-2-24.
+These refrigerants are flammable and are only allowed for use in appliances which fulfill the requirements laid down in the latest revision of EN/IEC 60335-2-24.
 (To cover potential risk originated from the use of flammable refrigerants).
-Consequently, R600a and R290 are only allowed to be used in household appliances designed for this refrigerant and fulfil the above-mentioned standard.
+Consequently, R600a and R290 are only allowed to be used in household appliances designed for this refrigerant and fulfill the abovementioned standard.
 R600a and R290 are heavier than air and the concentration will always be highest at the floor.
 R600a must only be stored and transported in approved containers and must be handled according to existing guidelines.